escapewindow/mozsf2018/try_staging.md

 #### treescript

+I believe we only support Treescript running on level 3 repos at the moment.

-- treescript - we could potentially bump the version and tag Try.
+We could potentially bump the version and tag Try.
 We'll likely need to update the cloning logic to pull only the specific Try head.
-We probably want to add a level 1 secret ssh key that only has level 1 commit privileges.

 #### bouncer

-- bouncer-{check,aliases} - these, and possibly final verify, tend to break on staging releases, I think because of a shared staging bouncer instance and different release history between prod and staging.
+Bouncer-{check,aliases}, and possibly final verify, tend to break on staging releases.
+I think this is because we use a shared staging bouncer instance, and staging release history is divergent between prod and staging.
 This may also affect final verify.

+I'm hoping we can find some way to make this more workable in staging before phase 2.

 #### Update Verify

 These are perma-red in staging.
-We need to allowlist the try- channel names if we change them, and we need to deal with the fact that we're updating to a dep-signed binary rather than a release-signed one.
-The updater itself has a hardcoded set of allowed signing keys which doesn't include the dep key; we need to find a solution here if we want useful info from these tasks.
-And these tests depend on the shared staging balrog instance being in a specific state; parallel staging releases can easily break the testing assumptions, which segues nicely into phase 2.
+We need to allowlist the staging update channel names if they differ from production, and we need to deal with the fact that we're updating to a dep-signed binary rather than a release-signed one.
+The updater itself has a hardcoded set of allowed signing keys which doesn't include the dep key; we need to find a solution here if we want useful info from these tasks (our previous brainstormed pointed at using the xpcshell? updater, which allows using dep-signed MARs).
+These tests depend on the shared staging balrog instance being in a specific state; parallel staging releases can easily break the testing assumptions, which segues nicely into phase 2.

+#### Version numbers

+As alluded to above, we base our behavior on the version number and build number.
+We also have a fragile partial update situation: aiui, the partial updates specified need to exist in both staging and production, making it trickier to find which version+buildnumber(s) to specify.

+For the former, we could un-hardcode version-based behavior, and have an overrideable pull-down menu for beta, release, or RC behavior.
+For the latter, we could adjust the checks and workflow to allow for production-only releases for partials.
+We might decide to live with both of these limitations here, but ideally with some documentation.

+#### Documentation

+At the end of this phase, documentation needs to be enough to reserve a product for staging releases, trigger a staging release on Try, understand what each of the `promote`/`push`/`ship` phases do, and how to troubleshoot.
+I imagine this will be a living document that grows over time.

 #### potentially others